 Year 1 net-$35+$65

-So Year 1 is likely net negative, or barely break-even.
-The range is wide because skill and crop selection matter a lot.
-A beginner who plants three tomato varieties and a sprawling zucchini will do worse than one who fills every inch with herbs, lettuce, and a single staked indeterminate tomato.
+Year 1 is likely net negative or barely break-even.
+The range is wide because skill level and crop selection matter from day one.
+A beginner who plants three tomato varieties and a sprawling zucchini will do significantly worse than one who fills every inch with herbs, lettuce, and a single staked indeterminate tomato.

 Year 2: The Setup Cost Disappears